After just one year in government, we have a roadmap for the changes in the Employment Rights Bill.

 End the exploitative use of zero hours contracts so workers can have stable hours and predictable income.

-Day one right to protection from unfair dismissal.
+Introduce a day one right to protection from unfair dismissal.

 Improve access to flexible working to help people balance work with family, health, and other responsibilities.